dwyl/learn-elm/tutorials/elm-ui/README.md

 ```elm
 import Element as E exposing (Element, el, row)
 ```
-This only makes the top level elements `el` and `row` available for use in our view functions.
+This only makes the top level elements `el`, `layout` and `row` available for use in our view functions.
 The rest of the `elm-ui` functions need to be prefixed with `E` e.g: `E.functionName`.
-The advice from the creator of Elm and other experienced Elm devs is: avoid using uncontrolled import statements e.g: `import Element exposing (..)`.
+The advice from the creator of Elm and other experienced Elm devs is: avoid using unqualified import statements e.g: `import Element exposing (..)`.
 It might be tempting in the short-run to just "import everything", but they rapidly become an unmaintainable headache.